The hotelier’s ultimate guide to occupancy forecasting

 Historical performance

-Using a combination of a business intelligence tool, a benchmarking tool (to get a better idea of your compset’s performance) and a rate shopping tool, you can quickly assess how your hotel has performed for a certain month for at least the last few years..
+Using a combination of a business intelligence tool, a benchmarking tool (to get a better idea of your compset's performance) and a rate shopping tool, you can quickly assess how your hotel has performed for a certain month for at least the last few years.

-In practice, this data typically comes from standard PMS reports like monthly occupancy, average daily rate (ADR) and revenue per available room (RevPAR) summaries, rooms sold by date or pickup reports, as well as BI dashboards that consolidate performance trends across multiple years in one view.
+In practice, this data typically comes from standard PMS reports like monthly occupancy, average daily rate (ADR) and revenue per available room (RevPAR) summaries, rooms sold by date and pickup reports, as well as BI dashboards that consolidate performance trends across multiple years in one view.

-Analyzing historical performance is a great place to start because it’s very simple.
-By analyzing previous years, you can piece together basic guidance that indicates what our occupancy might look like for the coming year.
+Analyzing historical performance is a great place to start because it's very simple.
+By analyzing previous years, you can piece together basic guidance that indicates what occupancy might look like for the coming year.

 :format(webp))